 Personality & Temperament

 This is an intelligent breed that loves to explore and play.
-Daily mental stimulation is important for this feline, so be prepared for regular playtime.
+Daily mental stimulation is important for this feline, so be ready for regular playtime.
 The Dragon Li is said to have a good memory and learns quickly.
 Chinese lore claims that one owner trained his Dragon Li to fetch the morning paper!

 Size & Appearance